mongodb/mongo/src/mongo/db/auth/README.md

 the authorization information for a single `Client` object.
 Note that if auth is not enabled, this decoration remains uninitialized, and all further steps are skipped.
-Until the client chooses to authenticate, this AuthorizationSession contains an empty AuthorizedUsers set (and by extension an empty AuthorizedRoles set), and is this "unauthorized", also known as "pre-auth".
+Until the client chooses to authenticate, this AuthorizationSession contains an empty AuthorizedUsers set (and by extension an empty AuthorizedRoles set), and is thus "unauthorized", also known as "pre-auth".

-When a client connects to a database and authorization is enabled, authentication sends a request to get the authorization information of a specific user by calling addAndAuthorizeUser() on the AuthorizationSession and passing in the UserName as an identifier.
+When a client connects to a database and authorization is enabled, authentication sends a request to get the authorization information of a specific user by calling addAndAuthorizeUser() on the AuthorizationSession and passing in the `UserName` as an identifier.
 The `AuthorizationSession` calls functions defined in the [`AuthorizationManager`](https://github.com/mongodb/mongo/blob/r4.7.0/src/mongo/db/auth/authorization_manager.h) (described in the next paragraph) to both get the correct `User` object (defined below) from the